JingchaoZhang/JingchaoZhang.github.io/_posts/2026-02-15-IB vs Ethernet Fine-Tuning at Scale.md

 });
 </script>

 The 7B speedup is remarkably consistent at **~27×** across 2, 4, and 8 nodes — the gap doesn't grow or shrink with scale.
 The Mixtral MoE model shows an even more dramatic and consistent **~57×** gap, nearly double the 7B's ratio, reflecting the MoE architecture's heavier communication burden.
-The 72B dense model at 2 nodes shows a **45× gap**, intermediate between the two.
-At 1 node (no inter-node communication), all models show a 1.0× speedup, confirming the gap is purely an interconnect effect.
+The 72B dense model sits between the two at **45–39×**, with the gap gradually narrowing from 2 to 8 nodes as InfiniBand's overhead grows with the massive 72B-scale collectives — yet even at 8 nodes the 39× gap dwarfs the 7B's 27×.
+At 1 node (no inter-node communication), the 7B and MoE models show a 1.0× speedup, confirming the gap is purely an interconnect effect.

 ## Why the Gap Is So Large